achilles-d/parser-compsci308/README.md

 of the commands.
 Created all the classes for the parser and wrote a majority of the code to handle parsing.

+Achilles: Worked primarily on the controller package, exception classes and exception handling, and resource files.

 ### Resources Used
 Saurav: Used example code from Labs and Professor Duvall's lectures to learn about more javaFX properties.
 Also used more online resources to learn about bindings and properties,